fallen-icarus/cardano-aftermarket/README.md

 - A spot auction type where the seller is the one to finalize the trade.
 - A claim auction type where the buyer is the one to finalize the trade.

+*The seller does not decide which auction type to use*.
+Instead, the bidder's decide the type of bid to create: Spot Bids or Claim Bids.
+Spot Bids result in spot auctions and Claim Bids result in claim auctions.
+It is possible for an auction to be a *hybrid auction* (ie, have bids for *both* types).
+Due to the composability of this protocol, the seller can choose any type of bid for their auction.
+Bidders can also freely convert between bid types.

 ### UTxO Types

 This protocol supports five types of UTxOs:

-- Spot UTxOs - a UTxO dedicated to selling NFTs at a predefined price.
+- Spot UTxOs - a UTxO dedicated to selling NFTs at a pre-defined price.
 - Auction UTxOs - a UTxO dedicated to initiating an auction for the given NFTs.
 - SpotBid UTxOs - a UTxO dedicated to bids for an associated Auction UTxO that can be immediately accpeted by sellers as long as the NFTs are sent to the specified address.